Lewisham Council Homepage Skip navigation

 Housing annual report to residents 2024/25

-Find out more about the Housing Service’s performance in the last financial year:
+Find out more about the Housing Service’s performance in the previous financial year (the 2025/26 report will be available in early autumn 2026)

 Tenant satisfaction measures